E

 Many users build SaaS products with Emergent.
 The feasibility depends on your project's complexity and requirements.

-Builder reviews
+Builder proof

-What people actually used Emergent for
+What people actually ran into with Emergent

 Builder signal